CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/development-tips-for-AppEngine-and-ui5-typescript.md

         1. Set DevMode to True
         2. Set UIDevMode to True
         3. Define DevUIMapping to point to your UI5 application’s source directory using the format `<PluginId>:<PluginPath>`.
-This tells AppEngine to load frontend files directly from your development path rather than the default plugin directory.
+This tells CompuTec AppEngine to load frontend files directly from your development path rather than the default plugin directory.
     5. Path mapping example:

             ```json